-AP1801 AP STUDIO ART
+AP1801 AP STUDIO

-5.0 Credits VPA Prerequisite: High Focus Drawing and Painting, and/or teacher approval
+Prerequisite: High Focus Drawing and Painting, and/or teacher approval

 This course operates at a college level of study.
 It encourages and expects both the creative and systematic study of conceptual and formal issues relating to drawing and painting.
 Highly motivated students will be provided with an environment that fosters artistic growth, work ethic and focus.
 Students are expected to strive towards mastery and develop a true understanding of the artistic creation as an ongoing process.
 A significant commitment of time is necessary to achieve excellence in both preliminary and final artworks.
 Students will be pushed to think both critically and conceptually, and make informed decisions based on learned knowledge as well as instinct.
 Students will perform at an intense level of production, working simultaneously inside and out of class to complete high caliber portfolios for examination.
-The final portfolio of submitted art works can also include independent pieces created outside of the AP Studio Art course, or exemplar works developed in an earlier studio course.
+The final examination portfolio can also include independent works created outside of the AP Studio Art course, or exemplar works developed in an earlier studio course.